How most people imagine hacking… From 'Hackers.' via Flickr.

-The most common strategy I use is to build a rapport quickly is based around humour.
-Humour does something to people.
-If you can make someone laugh within 30 seconds, you’ve already shattered several barriers.
+The most common strategy I use is to build a rapport quickly is based around humor.
+Humor does something to people.
+If you can make someone laugh within 30 seconds, I’ve already shattered several barriers.
 It’s the easiest way in.
+You can roll with it.
 It’s amazing to hit someone with a few laughs and keep them going, then: “Hey, I got distracted.
 Do you know if Mike Bradley is here?”
 Receptionist: “Sure, just go in.”
 She’s still laughing about the joke, she thinks I’m a nice guy and I’ve built a rapport.
-This woman is already thinking she knows me, by which point I can get her to do anything.
+This woman was already thinking that she knows me and at that point I can get her to do anything.

 How do you decide who your target is going to be?

 This is the part that takes the most time and research.
-First, I learn about the company.
-Online I can read about what they do, check out things like their stocks or any interviews they’ve done with the media.
-Then I start looking at who to engage.
+First I learn about the company, by going online usually, I can read about what they do, check out things like their stocks or any interviews they’ve done with the media.
+Then I start looking at whom to engage.

-I could go online and check out their employee list, see what I can find, but I usually start by calling the company.
-A very easy way to gain access into a secured network is through the receptionist; they are usually friendly and the first point of contact.
+I can go online and check out their employee list, see what I can find.
+But I usually start by calling the company.
+A very easy way to gain access into a secured network is through the receptionist; they are usually friendly and also are the first point of contact.

 So have you personally engineered your way into a secure network through the receptionist?